Jungle-Bus/osmtracker-layouts/README.md

 ## Configuration

+To add these layouts to OSMTracker application:
+* `Settings` > `Buttons presets`
+* click on the `+` symbol at the top of the screen
+* then click on the wrench :wrench: at the top of the screen
+* select `Custom` and add the following values in the form:
+    * github username : `Jungle-Bus`
+    * repository name : `osmtracker-layouts`
+    * branch name : `master`
+* hit `SAVE`
+* Choose the layout you want to use, and download it

+Once you have set up and download a layout, it is available for use : you can activate it with `Settings` > `Buttons preset`  when you are tracking.

 *French version:*
 Pour ajouter ces dispositions dans l'application OSMTracker:
 * dans `Paramètres` > `Boutons`, appuyer sur `+` en haut à droite